-To withdraw a student it is important to notify the school prior to the last day of attendance.
-A parent or guardian must stop by the office and sign a withdrawal form.
+To withdrawal a student it is important to notify the school prior to the last day of attendance.
+A parent or guardian must provide the office with a signed withdrawal form.
 Please provide the name and address of the new school your child will be attending.

 Records can only be released with the written permission of the parent/guardian.
-Official records are then mailed to the new school and may not be hand-carried, but parents may request a copy of the official record to hand carry.
+Official records are then mailed to the new school through our Central Office and may not be hand-carried, but parents may request a copy of the official record to hand carry.